-Any proposal to use a method other than shooting in accordance with the code should be discussed with your local NPWS office prior to submitting a licence application.
+Any proposal to use a method other than shooting in accordance with the code should be discussed with your local NPWS office before submitting a licence application.

 How will risks to neighbouring properties be managed?

-Kangaroo culling on or near small properties and may pose a risk to the safety of people and livestock on neighbouring properties.
+Kangaroo culling on or near small properties may pose a risk to the safety and amenity of people and livestock on neighbouring properties.

 The following arrangements apply to ensure this risk is managed:

 - the number of kangaroos that can be culled on properties of 20 hectares or less will be determined on a case-by-case basis, but will not exceed the limits set for properties between 20 and 40 hectares